incention/emergence-open/docs/faq.md

 ## General Questions

-### What is Emergence Art?
+### What is Emergence Open?

-Emergence Art is a collaborative initiative that provides Emergence 3D assets to creators in the Epic community and beyond.
-Our goal is to let you "play with our toys" - giving you the tools to create games, short films, and other creative content using assets from the Emergence universe.
+Emergence Open is a collaborative initiative that provides Emergence 2D and 3D assets to creators.
+Our goal is to let you "play with our toys" - giving you the tools to create games, short films, VR/AR and other creative content using assets from the Emergence universe.

 ### Who can use these assets?

 Anyone!
-The assets are available under a Creative Commons Attribution 4.0 International License (CC BY 4.0), which means you can use them for personal and commercial projects as long as you provide attribution to the Emergence project.
+This first batch of assets is available under a Creative Commons Attribution 4.0 International License (CC BY 4.0), which means you can use them for personal and commercial projects as long as you provide attribution to the Emergence project.
+See Lisence for details.

 ### Do I need to pay to use these assets?